RafaBargiela/MiSeqDualIndx/README.md

 ```
 Files created: _SILVA.ref-seqs-qza_

-The advantage of doing this is an adapted classifier to our reads, providing a faster classification over the specific amplified region of the 16S rRNA gene.
+The advantage of doing this is a classifier adapted to our reads, providing a faster classification over the specific amplified region of the 16S rRNA gene.

 Finally, we run the training process of the classifier: